-- 4 Southern edge Provision of a 15m buffer from existing woodland along the southern edge of the MDS.
-New hedgerow and planting strip to define site boundaries adjacent to the retained Grange Farm area. - (5) Employment site edge Provision of a new or enhanced hedgerow planting buffer between the existing employment site and proposed surrounding development, except where opportunities exist to create urban frontage onto surrounding streets.
+4 Southern edge - Provision of a 15m buffer from existing woodland along the southern edge of the MDS.
+New hedgerow and planting strip to define site boundaries adjacent to the retained Grange Farm area.

+5 Employment site edge - Provision of a new or enhanced hedgerow planting buffer between the existing employment site and proposed surrounding development, which may incorporate noise bunding, except where opportunities exist to create urban frontage onto surrounding streets.